WitchBird/tinymce-dist/readme.md

 WATCHOUT
 --------

-When you update TinyMCE, be sure to keep those commits
+When you update TinyMCE, be sure to keep those commits:
 ```
-0b94580 (HEAD -> master, origin/master, origin/HEAD) FIX make the exception silent on loading scripts + add condition
+a25f3c7 FIX Check dom node preset on init editor
 1131b8a (tag: 4.6.4-patch-2, tag: 4.6.4-patch-1, fix-aria-function) extend condition to get specified font property
 78be7df gen min file from uglify bash script
 39a4ed5 add uglify bash script
 ```
-And update this readme file if you added more fixes or new features
+Update this readme file if you added more fixes or new features.

+Don't forget to run `./uglify.sh` after your work is done.

 Building TinyMCE